 These lessons came too late on our learning journey.
 We hope that maybe they’re just on time for others.

-This article was originally published by Verena Liedgens on Medium.com.
+This article is part of a series by Verena Liedgens which aims to share lessons learned from a social business practitioner - with hopes of enlightening other entrepreneurs facing similar challenges.
 Liedgens describes herself as: "A social entrepreneur without an enterprise.
 Co-Founder of Agruppa.
 Passionate about food, business model innovation and using markets for a more inclusive future."